The Tragic Truth About The Kansas City Chiefs Football Team

 Kansas City embraced this legendary quarterback

 Long before Patrick Mahomes and Travis Kelce became superstars, quarterback Len Dawson was an overwhelming favorite among Missouri locals, especially during the Kansas City Chiefs' formative years.
 Dawson first pivoted for the AFL's Dallas Texans in 1962, a year before the team moved to Kansas City.
-He scrimmaged with the Chiefs in the first AFL-NFL championship final (later called Super Bowl I), losing to the Green Bay Packers 35-10 in 1967.
+He scrimmaged with the Chiefs in the first AFL-NFL championship final (later called Super Bowl I), losing to the Green Bay Packers 35-10 in 1967 (per ESPN).
 But Dawson and company enjoyed payback in 1970 when the Chiefs beat the Minnesota Vikings 23-7 in Super Bowl IV, earning Kansas City its first league title.
 He later became a radio and television broadcaster covering Chiefs games for more than 30 years before retiring in 2017.
 He was 87 when he died in 2022.

 The Chiefs embraced the impact Dawson had on the team and the city.
-"Throughout his remarkable career, Len made it a priority to give back to the community that he loved," said Clark Hunt, the team's chairman and CEO in a statement.
+"Throughout his remarkable career, Len made it a priority to give back to the community that he loved," said Clark Hunt, the team's chairman and CEO, in a statement.
 "The franchise has lost a true legend."

-And even though Mahomes broke Dawson's single-season franchise record of 30 touchdown passes, he was still amazed over the veteran's achievements.
+And even though Mahomes broke Dawson's single-season franchise record of 30 touchdown passes, he was still amazed by the veteran's achievements.
 "When you throw 30 touchdowns in today's league where there's a lot more passing, you're still having a great season," said Mahomes, per NPR.
 "For him to be that advanced, I mean he won a Super Bowl here.
 He was one of the best quarterbacks to ever play."

 Chiefs matriarch was the team's heart and soul